 Professional bush pruning and sculpting begins with using the proper tools for the job to obtain surgical precision.
 At Quiett Scapes, we always start with clean and sharp tools in order to have that straight and clean cut you look for in a perfect trim.
 We begin by pruning away any dead or damaged branches to give the new and live growth a chance to bloom.

 If not well tended to, bushes can become overgrown and an entangled mess.
-The rule of thumb is to trim plants that flower in the spring or early summer when they are done flowering.
+The rule of thumb is to prune plants that flower in the spring or early summer when they are done flowering.
 In the same fashion, plants that bloom in the fall or late summer should be pruned in early spring before new growth.
-Trimming bushes regularly during the right season is key to keeping them healthy and tidy.
+Pruning bushes regularly during the right season is key to keeping them healthy and tidy.

 Having your bushes sculpted professionally will keep your hedges and plants looking fuller and healthier with every season of bloom.